HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/GPIO interrupt monitor unit/README.md

-Also, to run the code, the WiringPi need to be installed in advance. for the library and how to install, see http://wiringpi.com/download-and-install/
+Also, to run the code, the WiringPi need to be installed in advance. for the library and how to install, see http://wiringpi.com/download-and-install/ adapt the path of WiringPi lib in the .pro file to the WiringPi path on your raspberry pi